Skip To Main Content

 Ben Hall

-Ben Hall became the interim head baseball coach at North Carolina A&T on Oct.
-23, 2014.
-After an entire season in that role, A&T Director of Athletics Earl M. Hilton III named Hall the permanent coach on July 21, 2015, making Hall the 10th Aggies baseball since A&T became an NCAA program in 1974.
+Ben Hall became the interim head baseball coach at North Carolina A&T on October 23, 2014.
+After a season in that role, A&T Director of Athletics Earl M. Hilton III named Hall the permanent coach on July 21, 2015, making Hall the 10th Aggies baseball coach since A&T became an NCAA program in 1974.

-During his time in AggieLand, Hall directed the Aggies to five Power Five wins, including two during the 2022 season.
-The Aggies defeated Pittsburgh and North Carolina on the road in 2022, knocking off the Tar Heels for the first time since 1993.
+During his time in Aggieland, Hall directed the Aggies to five Power Four wins, including two during the 2022 season.
+The Aggies defeated Pittsburgh before beating the University of North Carolina 7-6 on the strength of a Cort Maynard grand slam at Boshamer Stadium in Chapel Hill, NC.

+It was A&T’s first win over the Tar Heels since 1993.
 The Aggies defeated Boston College twice at World War Memorial Stadium two years earlier.
-In 2019, the Aggies went to Columbia, S.C., and defeated the South Carolina Gamecocks 2-0.
-From 2017-2019, Hall led the Aggies to three straight winning seasons, marking the Aggies' longest streak since the early-to-mid 70's when the Aggies had five consecutive winning seasons from 1972-76.
+In 2019, the Aggies went to Columbia, S.C., and beat the South Carolina Gamecocks 2-0.
+From 2017-2019, Hall led the Aggies to three straight winning seasons, marking the Aggies’ longest streak since posting five consecutive winning seasons from 1972-76.

-He received his undergraduate degree in sports management from Clemson in 2007 and his master of business administration degree from Wingate in 2009.
+He received his undergraduate degree in sports management from Clemson in 2007 and his master’s degree in business administration from Wingate in 2009.

 Â